gridsome/gridsome.org/docs/dynamic-routing.md

 Pages with dynamic routes have lower priority than fixed routes.
 For example, if you have a `/user/create` and a `/user/:id` route, the `/user/create` route will be prioritized.

-Here is a basic page component that uses the `id` prameter from the route to fetch user information client-side:
+Here is a basic page component that uses the `id` parameter from the route to fetch user information on client-side:

 ```html
 <template>